Sarah Parker GAICD

 Maria has been a member of AWIA since 2008 after her invitation to attend the National Rural Women Summit 2008 – Canberra.
 Maria lives and works on a farm in rural Victoria on an irrigated property just north of Shepparton.
 She is married to George and together they have two daughters and one granddaughter.

 Maria is a Primary Producer and holds a certificate in Horticulture production.
 Maria is a small business owner and recently completed a Small Business Management Course with RMIT.
 Maria has a homebased business being Longhaven Orchard where she produces a sophisticated range of jams, jellies and preserves all made from produce from her extensive orchard and garden.
-Maria was a Scholarship Recipients 2015 Australian Institute of Company Directors.
+Maria was a Scholarship Recipient in 2015 for an Australian Institute of Company Directors Course.
 Maria in an active participant in her local community being on various committees.
 Maria is President of the Ethnic Council of Shepparton and District since 2011.
 Shepparton has a large immigrant community.
 Maria works off the farm as a Family Day Care in Home Care and is currently studying Diploma in Early Childhood Education and Care.

 Maria is a third generation agriculturalist and active community member with a passion for the land and heritage food values.
 Maria is nonetheless a passionate communicator and training provider, willing to share her experience and deep knowledge of fruit growing, seasonal food production and marketing.